High Society (1956 film): Production

 Filming took place between January and March 1956.
 The location scenes were mostly shot in and around Clarendon Court in Newport, Rhode Island, which was then owned by Mae Cadwell Hayward, and later purchased in 1970 by Claus von Bülow.

-The location, according to Turner Classic Movies, enabled them to take advantage of the Newport Jazz Festival, established in 1954, incorporating it into the film by giving Crosby's character a background as a descendant of a Gilded Age robber baron who became a jazz composer and friend of jazz star Louis Armstrong, who plays himself in the film, and patron of the Festival.
+The location, according to Turner Classic Movies (TCM), enabled them to take advantage of the Newport Jazz Festival, established in 1954, incorporating it into the film by giving Crosby's character a background as a descendant of a Gilded Age robber baron who became a jazz composer and friend of jazz star Louis Armstrong, who plays himself in the film, and patron of the Festival.
 As name-checked by Crosby in the song "Now You Has Jazz", where each musician takes a small solo, Armstrong's band members were Edmond Hall (clarinet), Trummy Young (trombone), Billy Kyle (piano), Arvell Shaw (bass), and Barrett Deems (drums).

 This film featured Kelly's final role before she became Princess of Monaco; it was released three months after her marriage to Prince Rainier III.
 In the film, Kelly wore the Cartier engagement ring given to her by Rainier.
-Sinatra was 40 and Crosby 53 while playing the love interests of Kelly, who was 26 during the filming.
-Sinatra biographers George Jacobs and William Stadiem claimed Crosby kept his distance from Sinatra during the production and remained strictly professional when Sinatra desired companionship, and that it "killed" Sinatra to think that Crosby considered himself a higher class singer.
-However, this is rejected by TCM, which states that "in spite of a rumored rivalry between Frank Sinatra and Bing Crosby, the two worked together very amicably during the shoot."

-They claim that Sinatra was fascinated with Grace Kelly – as were many of her previous co-stars – and would have loved to have an affair with her but feared rejection and embarrassment in front of Crosby, who had previously had an affair with Kelly.
+Sinatra was 40 and Crosby 53 while playing the love interests of Kelly, who was 26 at the time of the filming.
+Sinatra biographers George Jacobs and William Stadiem claimed that Crosby kept his distance from Sinatra during the production and remained strictly professional when Sinatra desired companionship, and that it "killed" Sinatra to think Crosby considered himself a higher class singer.
+The biographers claim that Sinatra was fascinated with Grace Kelly – as were many of her previous co-stars – and would have loved to have an affair with her but feared rejection and embarrassment in front of Crosby, who had previously had an affair with Kelly.
+However, counteracting allegations, TCM states that "in spite of a rumored rivalry between Frank Sinatra and Bing Crosby, the two worked together very amicably throughout the shoot."

-The sailboat used in the film, the True Love (originally the Venona II based on the Malabar design by John Alden built for racing), sails on Seneca Lake out of Watkins Glen, NY as an excursion boat for Seneca Sailing Adventures, LLC.
+The sailboat used in the film, the "True Love" (originally the "Venona II", based on the Malabar design by John Alden built for racing), sails on Seneca Lake out of Watkins Glen, NY, as an excursion boat for Seneca Sailing Adventures, LLC.